sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 Server should reject the RPC with INVALID_ARGUMENT status code if the request contains unsupported wildcard paths.

+**Note:** Wildcard key handling requires changes in application code.
+Not all applications are supporting it in this release.
+Supported applications and paths are listed in [Telemetry_Subscribe_Paths.md](https://github.com/BRCM-SONIC/sonic_doc_private/blob/master/manageability/mgmt-framework/Telemetry_Subscribe_Paths.md).

 ### 1.2.2 ON_CHANGE subscription

 gNMI server should support ON_CHANGE subscription for all YANG paths except following: